 Placement Site: HLS.

 Description: The Institute to End Mass Incarceration is a research and advocacy program that works toward the dramatic decarceration of the United States, the eradication of the root causes of mass incarceration, and the promotion of new approaches to dealing with harm and safety in our communities.
-The Institute’s advocacy work is anchored to its clinical component, which aims to develop, teach, and practice a nontraditional mode of lawyering that helps to build the power of social movements, including by activating public defenders as systemic change agents.
-Working alongside and in support of community-led movements, the Institute’s advocacy work will help strategize and implement collective-action campaigns that catalyze the power of the very people impacted by the penal system.
+The Institute’s advocacy work is anchored to its clinical component, which aims to develop, teach, and practice a novel mode of movement oriented lawyering that helps to build the power of social movements working toward anti-carceral emancipatory futures.
+Working alongside and in support of community-led movements, the Institute helps to strategize and implement collective-action campaigns that catalyze the power of the people impacted by the penal system.

-Application Process: Admission to this course is by permission of the instructors.
-Interested students should submit an application to Maggie Bay (email@example.com) by no later than October 13, 2023.
-The application should include the following documents, combined into a single PDF: a cover letter, a resume, a writing sample, and a list of up to three references.
+Application Process: Admission to this course is by permission.
+Interested students should submit an application to Maggie Bay (email@example.com) by no later than October 20, 2023.
+The application should include the following documents, combined into a single PDF:

 Cover letters should describe, if applicable, any prior or upcoming relevant work experience, including work on behalf of indigent clients, with criminal legal system issues, with organizing or activism campaigns, and/or with substantive brief writing or written advocacy beyond the first-year curriculum.
 No such experience, however, is required for admission to the course, nor should students without such experience feel discouraged from submitting an application.
-Students who are engaged in potentially relevant work over the summer are welcome to supplement their application with an additional recommender and/or writing sample from their summer job, provided that all materials are received by the application deadline.
+Your cover letter should also include a discussion of your extracurricular and other obligations during the semester and your plan for balancing your various commitments with clinic work.

-Applicants may be asked to interview with the instructors by phone or video conference.
+Applicants may be asked to interview by phone or video conference.

 Grading: Students will be graded based on a combination of their participation in seminar, their efforts to contribute to the team’s projects and deliverables over the course of the semester, and the quality of their formal and informal work product.